Taujor/Cally/README.md

 ## **Why Cally?**

 - No unnecessary abstraction layers
-- Perfect for personal and commercial web applications
 - A clean alternative to overly complex DI containers
 - Explicit over magic
-- Predictable and testable

 ---